BlaineAlan/2DGameEngine/README.md

 # Running

-Make sure you have SDL2 installed, then
+Make sure you have SDL2, SDL2_ttf, SDL2_image, and SDL2_mixer installed, then

     make all